Ixtalo/GarageSensorNode/README.md

 Garage Sensor Node via Power Line Modem
 =======================================

-This project realizes sending UART serial protocol data via power line, the sender being an Arduino board, the receiver is a Raspberry Pi and a Python program which published to MQTT.
+This project realizes sending UART serial protocol data via power line, the sender being an Arduino board, the receiver is a Raspberry Pi with a Python program which publishes to MQTT.

 ## Challenge
-The challenge has been to send data (e.g., temperature sensor readings) from the outside garage to the server inside the main house.
-The gerage is located away from the house and multiple concrete walls are blocking the line of sight, making radio communication almost impossible.
+The challenge has been to send data (e.g., temperature sensor readings) from an outside garage to a server (RasPi) inside the main house.
+The gerage is located some distance away from the house and multiple concrete walls are blocking the line of sight, making radio communication impossible.
 But, there is one single phased power line between the house and the garage.
-Only the power line, no empty conduit.
+Just the power line, no empty conduit.

-## Solution
+## Solution Approach
-The solution is to use the power line as a carrier.
+The solution approach is to use the power line as  carrier.
 A power line modem is used to send sensor readings periodically over the power line.

 The involved components:
 * Arduino Pro mini as sender